 Someone who can enjoy the little things is far happier than those who can’t.

 Unfortunately, many people often get it wrong and believe that the fastest route to happiness is having more than they presently do.
-As a result, they create financial pressure for themselves and feel unnecessarily stressed.
+As a result, they create financial pressure on themselves and feel unnecessarily stressed.

 Minimalists know that materialism isn’t conducive to long-term and sustainable happiness.
 Likewise, in Buddhist teachings, the more one craves, the more likely one will suffer.